b-ivanov/user-management-system/README.md

 ### Users table
 This view displays all of the data stored in the IndexedDB database in a form of a table.
 The view supports pagination and only 10 records are shown per page.
 The user can use this view to:
+Markup :
  	1. Sort the records in the database.
 	2. Filter by a given field the records in the database.
 	3. Add a new record in the database.
 	4. Edit an existing record in the database.